-An unresolved concern under Stage 1, or, a complaint which needs investigation, or, a more serious dissatisfaction with some aspect of the Trust's policies, procedures, management or administration should be set out in writing with full details and sent with all relevant documents and full contact details for the attention of the Trust Company Secretary (see the Trust website www.theroselandmat.co.uk for contact details).
-Where the complaint is about the Chief Executive Officer, that complaint must be addressed to the Chair of the Trust Board via the Company Secretary.
-Should a formal written complaint be received by another member of the Trust's staff, this should be immediately passed to the Company Secretary.
+An unresolved concern under Stage 1, or, a complaint which needs investigation, or, a more serious dissatisfaction with some aspect of the Trust's policies, procedures, management or administration should be set out in writing with full details and sent with all relevant documents and full contact details (see Appendix B: Complaint Form) and posted or emailed to the Central Team enquiries info@theroselandmat.co.uk (see the Trust website www.theroselandmat.co.uk for postal address details).
+Where the complaint is about the Chief Executive Officer, that complaint must be addressed to the Chair of the Trust Board.
+Should a formal written complaint be received by another member of the Trust's staff, this should be immediately passed to Central Team enquiries info@theroselandmat.co.uk